 Capital gains tax on French property

-The gain is equal to the difference between the sale price and the purchase price or the declared value, when the property was received by donation or inheritance .
-The real estate capital gains regime varies according to the sale price, the nature of the property and the duration of the holding.
-Before you sell, it is a good idea to have a precise idea of how any capital gains will be taxed.
+The real estate capital gain is equal to the difference between the sale price and the purchase price or the declared value, when the property has been received by donation or inheritance .

 Calculate your capital gains tax on property !